 You doctor may also advise further testing to look for the metabolic causes of chronic constipation depending your general health and other symptoms.

 If you or someone you know is suffering from a chronic constipation, you should consult your doctor and talk about your symptoms.
 Chronic constipation is often a treatable condition.
 The treatment depends upon underlying cause of chronic constipation.
 Most persons show improvement in their symptoms by following the guidelines:

 - Behavior changes — you should not ignore your body’s signals to pass stool.
 Whenever you feel the need to pass stool, especially after meals, you should go to the bathroom immediately.

 - Drinking plenty of water and staying hydrated – again, you should drink at least 8 – 12 glasses of water daily.

 - Use suppositories and enemas if needed – these are medicines that are given through anus and these help in facilitating the passage of stools.

 - Surgical Management of Chronic Constipation

-Your doctor may advise for a surgery if management fails to relieve your constipation and your chronic constipation is caused by a blockage, rectocele, anal fissure, or a bowel stricture.
+Your doctor may advise for a surgery if management fails to relieve your constipation and your chronic constipation is caused by a blockage, rectocele or a bowel stricture.